 The summer program offers up to 6 academic credits, at the discretion of the student's home school.
-Students will intern 32 hours a week, attend a weekly seminar course that meets on Fridays and are graded on the basis of:
+Students will intern 4 days per week, attend a weekly seminar course that meets on Fridays and are graded on the basis of:

 - Internship Journal